 So how do we avoid all these attention-seeking unnecessary tasks and make sure we accomplish what we should be accomplishing?
 Here are five tips to improve your focus at work and how you can discard activities that can divert your attention.

-1. Work in chunks
+Work in chunks

 To ease the burden of your brain, it is better to segment your work into small manageable pieces.
 The idea is you do not want to spend an entire day working on one task non-stop.
-Breaking it up allows your brain to ‘breathe’ and it will reward you later with effective work.
+Breaking it up allows your brain to ‘breathe’, and it will reward you later with effective work.

-2. Reward yourself for your determination
+Reward yourself for your determination

 What I tend to do is create a set of tasks that I need to complete before I can visit any of those sites or leave my desk.
-I will work awhile, complete a task, then reward myself with some time catching up with a friend.
+I will work a while, complete a task, then reward myself by spending some time to catch up with a friend.

-Find the right Music
+Find the right music

-I often have to hide from being annoyed by others.
+I often have to hide from being disturbed by others.
 It seems the moment one person starts talking to me that the floods of people come.
-I’ve learned to never put myself in conversational positions while trying to be focused or make sure that I’m in control if I am in those situations.
+I’ve learned to never engage in a conversation while trying to focus or make sure that I’m in control if I am in those situations.